dunn/dunn.github.com/dn/text/robin.md

 (even for a Communist such as myself!) that there are some things which are not permissible: perhaps obstructing the overthrow of the bourgeoisie, or being openly racist in a college newspaper in 2013.
-In any case, Mr. Robin certainly seems to believe that there are some things that are impermissible: his invocation of this very conditional is part of an attempt to discredit his political opponents by painting them as moral relativists or, worse, as nihilists.
+In any case, Mr Robin certainly seems to believe that there are some things that are impermissible: his invocation of this very conditional is part of an attempt to discredit his political opponents by painting them as moral relativists or, worse, as nihilists.
 So if it's *not* true that everything is permissible, then by *modus tollens* it is not true that nothing is true.

-Mr. Robin has established that at least *something* is true.
-But unfortunately for him, the undeniable truth that he has established in his article seems to be this one: that Mr. Jeffrey Robin is an imbecile.
+Mr Robin has established that at least *something* is true.
+But unfortunately for him, the undeniable truth that he has established in his article seems to be this one: that Mr Jeffrey Robin is an imbecile.